Crashr-io/contracts/doc/template.typ

   ```
 ]

-In this example, the user only wants to receive NFT 2 in return for the trade.
-The `policy_id_of_NFT_2` is the policy ID of the NFT_2 asset, and the `NFT_2` is the asset name.
-The `owner_pkh` is the public key hash of the user who locked the assets in the marketplace contract.
+In this scenario, the user's goal is to receive NFT_2 in exchange.
+The policy_id_of_NFT_2 represents the policy ID associated with the NFT_2 asset, while NFT_2 itself is the name of the asset.
+The owner_pkh refers to the public key hash of the user who has placed the assets into the marketplace contract.

-This trade also do not specify a royalty payout.
-If there is a royalty payout, it will be included in the payouts list with the address of the original creator of the NFT and the amount of ADA they will receive.
+This particular trade does not include a royalty payout.
+However, should a royalty payout be applicable, it would be detailed in the list of payouts, specifying both the address of the NFT's original creator and the ADA amount designated as the royalty.

 === Collection Offer Payout Example

-In some cases, the user may want to receive any asset from a particular collection.
-This is also called a collection offer.
-This type of payout is also supported by the Crashr protocol.
-In this case, the user only needs to provide the policy ID of the collection and the number of assets they want to receive.
-The buyer can fulfill this request by sending any asset that falls under the given policy ID.
-The payouts would look like this:
+There are instances where a user might be interested in acquiring any asset from a specific collection, often referred to as a collection offer.
+The Crashr protocol accommodates this type of transaction.
+Here, the user is required to specify just the policy ID of the desired collection along with the quantity of assets they wish to receive.
+A buyer can meet this request by transferring any asset governed by the specified policy ID.
+The structure of such payouts is outlined as follows:

 #block(
   fill: luma(200),